Vegan Graham Crackers

 You want to make sure all the butter is evenly incorporated.
 If you use a food processor, this will only take a few pulses.
 You are looking for a coarse meal texture.

 Add the maple syrup and water.
+You can also useย honeyย instead of maple syrup if you wish.

 Mix with a spatula.
 If using the food processor, pulse a couple of times.

-Use your hands to bring the dough together.
+Pour dough over the counter and use your hands to bring the dough together.

 Now, use a bench scraper, or spatula to cut the dough in half.

-You should have two halves, and they shouldn’t look too smooth at this point.
-But don’t worry because the dough will come together soon.
+You should have two halves, and they shouldnโt look too smooth at this point.
+But donโt worry because the dough will come together soon.

 Place one half on top of the other.
 This process of kneading is called Pat and Fold.
 You cut the dough in half, place one half on top of the other, press it down, and then repeat this process a few times until the dough comes together.